Shagmasaur/pc1-first-web-page/pc2-tasty-delights/README.md

 - The sub heading text should be `Location and Hours`

 #### Task9: Add Paragraph
-- Inside index.html file, after the sub heading `The Restaurant`, add paragraph using p tag.​
+- Inside index.html file, after the sub heading `Location and Hours`, add paragraph using p tag.​
 - The text for the paragraph should be​: `Lowell, Massachusetts;​ Monday through Saturday 11am to 9pm,​ Friday and Saturday, 11am to midnight`